-Aquaculture - benefits 106 D.5.1
+D.5.1 Aquaculture - benefits

-Recognise and enable the significant benefits that existing and new aquaculture can provide to local communities, Māori and the region, including:
+Recognise the significant benefits that existing and new aquaculture can provide to local communities, Māori and the region by providing for aquaculture in appropriate places.
+Those benefits may include:

-- social, cultural and economic benefits, including local employment and enhancing Māori development (for example, by involvement in the aquaculture industry), particularly in areas of Northland where alternative opportunities are limited, and - supplementing natural fish and shellfish stocks by an alternative source of fish and shellfish, and - providing improved information about water quality, and - the significant opportunity marae-based aquaculture provides for Māori to enhance their wellbeing (through improving traditional customary kaimoana provision for marae), and - as a method Māori can use for the management and enhancement of Māori oyster reserves (as defined in the Fisheries (Auckland and Kermadec Amateur Fishing) Regulations 1986).
+- social, cultural and economic benefits, including local employment and enhancing Māori development (for example, by involvement in the aquaculture industry), particularly in areas of Northland where alternative opportunities are limited, and - 2) supplementing natural fish and shellfish stocks by an alternative source of fish and shellfish, and - 3) providing improved information about water quality, and - 4) the significant opportunity marae-based aquaculture provides for Māori to enhance their well-being (through improving traditional customary kaimoana provision for marae), and - 5) a method Māori can use for the management and enhancement of Māori oyster reserves (as defined in the Fisheries (Auckland and Kermadec Amateur Fishing) Regulations 1986).

-Aquaculture - existing activities, realignment, D.5.2 extensions, and small scale short duration activities 107
+D.5.2 Aquaculture - existing activities, realignment, extensions, and small scale short duration activities